TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 Now lets take a look to couple examples on how to apply this rules:

 ###Example1:Configure IO5 as a GPIO input, with pull-up resistor disabled
+---

-alright!, for this first example i would like to take you step by step:
+Alright!, for this first example i would like to take you step by step:

-2. Make a list of the GPIO's involved in the setup you want to configure.
+1. Make a list of the GPIO's involved in the setup you want to configure.
     3. The GPIO you want to use needs GPIO pin mux configuration?

     ```NO, according to Table1 the IO's 0-->9 does not require any pin-mux configuration```